openpreserve/format-corpus/README.md

 All items, apart from the source code under 'tools', is CC0 licenced unless otherwise stated.
 The source code is Apache 2.0 Licenced unless otherwise stated.

 A recent summary of the contents of the repository can be found [here](http://www.opf-labs.org/format-corpus/tools/coverage/reports/).

+A recent summary of the contents of the repository can be found [here](http://www.opf-labs.org/format-corpus/tools/coverage/reports/).